VirtusLab/besom/website/docs/getting_started.md

 Use of `sbt`, `gradle` or `mvn` support is suggested for situations where managed infrastructure is being added to an already existing project that uses sbt as the main build tool.

 Both the sbt 1.x and the sbt 2.x line are supported.
-Besom drops its sbt plugin into `project/src/main/scala-2.12` and `project/src/main/scala-3` of your project, and sbt compiles whichever one matches the version declared in your `project/build.properties`.
+Besom drops its sbt plugin into your project's `project/src/main/scala-2.12` and `project/src/main/scala-3` directories, and sbt compiles whichever one matches the version declared in your `project/build.properties`, ignoring the other.

 IDE setup for `sbt`, `gradle` or `mvn` works automatically with both Intellij IDEA and Metals.